AdrianSavov/A-Mobile/README.md

 # A-Mobile
-That's a project i have to defence during my education in SoftUni
+That's a project to defence during my education in SoftUni